RedHoodedWraith/BluetoothAdapter4OldTechnicsHeadunit/docs/headunit_controller/Panasonic_CD_Changer_Emulator_Info.md

 # Panasonic car stereo CD Changer Emulator circuit
 ## Introduction
 The following is written by Kristoffer Sjöberg which can be found on [Kristoffer's site](https://q1.se/cdcemu/details.php).
-It was converted into a markup document by myself Asami De Almeida on the 2nd of August 2025 to make document referencing easier and reliable during development.
+It was converted into a markup document by myself, Asami De Almeida, on the 2nd of August 2025 to make document referencing easier and reliable during development.

 ## How to make your own